Halime Sultan: As Consort

 Mahmud's followers who were supposed to be involved in the matter were thrown into the sea.
 It was also rumored that she was also executed.
 However, she was sent to the Eski (old) Palace located at the Beyazıt Square by the end of June.
 Mehmed died just six months after Mahmud's death.
-On Friday January 9, Safiye Sultan, along with Şehzade Mustafa were also send to the Eski Palace.
+On Friday January 9, Safiye Sultan, along with Şehzade Mustafa were also sent to the Eski Palace.
 Between Mehmed's death and Mustafa's enthronement her stipend consisted of 100 aspers a day.